Institute for the Works of Religion: Origin and mission

 The Istituto per le Opere di Religione (IOR) was founded on 27 June 1942 by Pope Pius XII.
 It absorbed the Amministrazione per le Opere di Religione (Administration of the Works of Religion), which had originated in the Commission for Works of Charity (Commissione ad pias causas) established by Pope Leo XIII on 11 February 1887.
-The IOR is not a department of the Roman Curia, the central administrative structure of the Roman Catholic Church.
-Nor is it a central bank.
+The IOR is not a department of the Roman Curia, the central administrative structure of the Roman Catholic Church, nor is it a central bank.

 The purpose of the IOR is "to provide for the safekeeping and administration of movable and immovable property transferred or entrusted to it by physical or juridical persons and intended for works of religion or charity".

 In 2014, the Vatican officially confirmed the IOR's mission as provider of "specialized financial services to the Catholic Church worldwide."
 Furthermore, it was affirmed by the Vatican that the "valuable services that can be offered by the Institute assist the Holy Father in his mission as universal pastor and also aid those institutions and individuals who collaborate with him in his ministry".

-Organization
+Corporate governance

-According to its Statutes, in effect since 2019, the IOR is composed of four bodies:
+According to its Statutes, in effect since 2023, the IOR is composed of four bodies:

 A Commission of Cardinals with five members, appointed for renewable five-year terms, who elect their president.
 As announced on 21 September 2020 the Commission's members, appointed for two years ad experimentum, are: